eliasu/stegreif_25/content/collections/termine/en/freeroica-at-theater-im-delphi.md

 ---
 id: 376aac13-a090-426a-ac18-03aae7e76d0c
 origin: eb2ba480-d785-46df-8377-5bd82190e14f
-title: '#FREE∃ROICA at Theater im Delphi'
+title: 'FREE∃ROICA at Theater im Delphi'
-header_headline: '#FREE∃ROICA at Theater im Delphi'
+header_headline: 'FREE∃ROICA at Theater im Delphi'
-teaser_text: 'Invitation to celebrate the start of the 10th anniversary of Stegreif together with #free∃roica at the Theater im Delphi on March 29 and 30, 2025.'
+teaser_text: 'Invitation to celebrate the start of the 10th anniversary of Stegreif together with free∃roica at the Theater im Delphi on March 29 and 30, 2025.'
 details:
   -
     id: m5l0a86w